 Staying true to our open source ethos, Leapp is a self-service utility.
 You can download and run it by yourself.
 But our team of Red Hat consultants is also available to help you prepare for, run, and check your migration.
 Or—if you’re upgrading from Red Hat Enterprise Linux 6 or earlier—follow these steps to prepare your OS for the Leapp utility.

 We built the downloadable Convert2RHEL command line utility to help you migrate from CentOS Linux or Oracle Linux to Red Hat Enterprise Linux.
 The utility automatically identifies and replaces RPM packages from your original Linux distribution (like the Linux kernel) with Red Hat Enterprise Linux equivalents.
+Even Salesforce is converting their complete infrastructure from CentOS Linux to Red Hat Enterprise Linux.

 Once you have rebooted the system into the Red Hat Enterprise Linux environment, you can build a list of unchanged custom or third-party packages (those without a Red Hat Enterprise Linux equivalent) and validate them on the newly converted system.